danray0424/Shop_VR/README.txt

 I used auto-layout to design the interfaces.
 The design ought to more or less survive any iPhone screen geometry.
 Auto-layout can be VERY complicated to learn, but once you understand how it thinks, it's the tool for the job.

 On the product detail page, I started out with a raw text field for the product description, but quickly noticed that the product description is expressed in HTML.
 So I'm now rendering it in a WKWebView.
-I learned that how you control scaling in a WKWebView is by prepending a <header> tag with a viewport meta tag.
-Quite different from the UIWebView that it replaced!
+I learned that how you control scaling in a WKWebView is by prepending a <head> tag with a viewport meta tag.

 In response to the "Style the application beyond base styling", I implemented a custom app icon and a custom launch screen.